 TIG welding is a welding technique that employs a tungsten electrode to bond thick pieces of material together.
 If you are looking for a quality weld that looks great, TIG welding may be right for you.

-Plasma welding involves using isolating the plasma arc from a tungsten electrode to bond thick material together.
+Plasma welding involves isolating the plasma arc from a tungsten electrode to bond thick material together.
 While it resembles TIG welding, it is typically only used when working with long, cylindrical material.

 Lastly, soldering uses a low-melting alloy to bond the ends of delicate material.
 It is the ideal solution when the seams of the material being worked with cannot overlap.

 Now, while welding is critical to bonding wire mesh components, the wire mesh itself must be formed before its welded.
 As it is critical to the efficiency and effectiveness of the forming process, you must take the time to understand the benefits of the various heat treatment processes available.